towerrounder/dumb-grid/README.md

 >>dumb.dumb-1-2

-This would result in a a parent container with two columns.
+This would result in a parent container with two columns.
 Each 50% width.

-The dumb grid as it is contains no margins or padding so nest elements behave exactly how you would expect.
+The dumb grid as it is contains no margins or padding so nested elements behave exactly how you would expect.
 For example:

 >dumb.dumb-1-1